Petals of Reincarnation: Anime

 An anime television series adaptation was announced on August 1, 2024.
-The series will be produced by Benten Film and directed by Shun Kudō, with Kōsuke Murayama serving as assistant director, Atsuo Ishino handling series composition, Haruna Katō designing the characters and Kohta Yamamoto composing the music.
-It is set to premiere in 2026.
-The series is also co-produced by Sentai Filmworks and will be streamed on Hidive.
+The series was produced by Benten Film and directed by Shun Kudō, with Kōsuke Murayama serving as assistant director, Atsuo Ishino handling series composition, Haruna Katō designing the characters and Kohta Yamamoto composing the music.
+It aired from April 3, to June 26, 2026 on Tokyo MX and BS NTV.
+The opening theme song, "Glitch", is performed by eill, while the ending theme song, "ZERO", is performed by Sizuk.
+The series is also co-produced by Sentai Filmworks and streamed on Hidive.
+Medialink licensed the series in South and Southeast Asia for streaming on Ani-One Asia's YouTube channel.
+An English dub directed by Kyle Colby Jones premiered on HIDIVE on May 13, 2026.